-The default browser is Qupzilla browser also written with Qt and even though it is quite capable, you are better served installing Mozilla Firefox or even Google chrome.
+The default browser is Qupzilla browser also written with Qt and even though it is quite capable, you are better served to install Mozilla Firefox or even Google Chrome.

 How To Install Applications In KaOS?

-Installing applications in KaOS is a breeze as Octopi proves itself as quite capable front end manager for pacman written in Qt as are most of the default applications shipped in KaOS.
+Installing applications in KaOS is a breeze as Octopi proves itself as quite a capable front-end manager for pacman written in Qt as are most of the default applications shipped in KaOS.
 You can easily install your apps and they usually are the very latest versions.

 In conclusion, KaOS Linux is elegant, clean, and focused.
 If you love KDE, then KaOS remains one of the finest showcases for the elegance of KDE.
 The out of the box excludes some of the most popular software including firefox and vlc but as I said earlier, the octopi pacman client does a very good job in finding and installing software.
 The direction taken by the developers to focus on KDE and Qt makes it quite unique.
 Newbies can try out KaOS without so much hassle and if you like me are a KDE enthusiast, surely check out the distro.